Speaker & writer

 A family tree

 but simply want to know more about their 19th and 20th century ancestors.
-Tracing a family back to the early
+There is so much information that can be gleaned

 In this computer age, it is very easy to obtain software to help you to draw your family tree.
 However, I prefer the